Some Facts and Sources, Braille Music and Technology

 QWS does not have facilities for recording and editing audio.
-For that, we personally like Sound Forge (see http://www.snowmanradio.com for information about scripts and compatibility) , but there are several free or low-cost editors to choose among, easy to find with a search engine.
+Information about the premier sound editor Sound Forge is at (see http://www.snowmanradio.com for information about scripts and compatibility) , but there are several free or low-cost editors to choose among, easy to find with a search engine.
 Among those having many enthusiasts in the blind community are Goldwave (requires scripts), Audacity, and the multi-track audio editor and sequencer, Reaper (http://www.reaper.fm).
 The ReAaccess Scripts for Reaper are currently at http:www.reaccess.com.

 CiscoVision.org offers a course on audio editing.
 Information is at CAVI's Wiki site.

-As the IOS operating system is pretty much everywhere and most music schools expect students to be using Macintosh machines, blind students ask what the options are for them on this platform.
-IOS devices have built-in screen reading, in the form of Voiceover.
+As the Macintosh has become the computer of choice for the music industry, blind students ask what the options are for them on this platform.
+Both the Mac and IOS mobile devices, such as the iPad, have built-in screen reading, in the form of Voiceover.

 The biggest positive going for the Mac is that, thanks to the mammoth efforts of blind musicians and advocates, the well regarded program, ProTools, is accessible (The Windows version is not).
 ProTools is standard software found in recording studios and schools, and many professional blind musicians and music students are using it.
 There is a ProTools Access listserv.
 To subscribe, send mail to email@example.com.